 Typical mills that have hundreds of machines can require thousands of individual measurements taken each month.
 Under typical conditions, this can consume about one to two man-weeks of measurement effort, and another man-week to analyze that data, eating up high percentages of recurring operating/labor costs.

 Cut the manual monitoring leash

-Wireless condition monitoring systems rooted in the Industrial Internet of Things (IIoT) reduce labor costs by allowing plant personnel within range of IIoT-enabled sensors to instantly access condition levels with their mobile device.
+Wireless condition monitoring systems rooted in the Internet of Things (IoT) reduce labor costs by allowing plant personnel to instantly access condition levels from anywhere with an internet connection.
 Sensors placed at several points throughout a process allows users to gather information for multiple conditions simultaneously: